iechor/docs/content/cloud/_index.md

 - /cloud/aci-container-features/
 ---

-Docker Compose's integration for Amazon's Elastic Container Service and Azure Container Instances has retired.
-The integration documentation is no longer available through the Docker Docs site.
+iEchor Compose's integration for Amazon's Elastic Container Service and Azure Container Instances has retired.
+The integration documentation is no longer available through the iEchor Docs site.

-However, you can still access the relevant documentation in the [Compose CLI repository](https://github.com/docker/compose-cli/tree/main/docs).
+However, you can still access the relevant documentation in the [Compose CLI repository](https://github.com/iechor/compose-cli/tree/main/docs).